Click Net Price Calculator to get the estimated cost of attending Morton College in the current year.

 Morton College's Federal School Code is: 001728

-If you wish to appeal your dependency status, download the Dependency Override Appeal Form and follow the submission instructions on the form.
+If you wish to appeal your dependency status, follow the submission instructions on the form.
+For the 2017-2018 academic year, please download the 2018-2019 Dependency Override appeal Form (PDF).

 Special Circumstances Appeal

-A family’s 2013 total income is used to determine eligibility for a student’s financial need on the 2014-2015 FAFSA.
-However, since there may be circumstances that could drastically change a family’s financial situation, we may use your family’s expected 2014 income to determine your Pell grant eligibility calculation in such cases.
+A family’s prior year income is used to determine eligibility for a student’s financial need on the current FAFSA.
+However, since there may be circumstances that could drastically change a family’s financial situation, we may use your family’s expected income to determine your Pell grant eligibility calculation in such cases.
 Income must have decreased by 10% to complete this appeal.